Food Safety

 Quality assurance for contract-manufactured products and imported products

 In order to maintain and enhance the quality of products whose manufacture is outsourced, Sapporo Breweries technicians conduct inspections at intervals prescribed by designated evaluation criteria.
 With regard to imported wines, the Wine & Spirits Department and related departments assure quality by analyzing values and checking manufacturing methods for each imported lot, and only then conducting acceptance inspections.
-Visitations to client wineries are also conducted when necessary, as part of efforts to strengthen quality management systems.
+Visitations to partner wineries are also conducted when necessary, as part of efforts to strengthen quality management systems.

 Logistics quality improvement